 Father of the late Casey Feldman and found of the Casey Feldman Foundation, Joel created EndDD.org after a van struck his daughter on her way to a summer job.
 The driver of the van was distracted by his GPS and never saw her.

 When we lose someone to a distracted driver, words can’t express our feelings of loss and anger.
 At the Law Offices of Howard Craig Kornberg, we have a dedicated and sensitive team of wrongful death lawyers in Los Angeles, California, to help you and your family during your time of need.
 Please, don’t let another day pass by.
-Contact us for a free consultation of your case by clicking here or calling 310-997-0904.
+Contact us for a free consultation of your case by calling 310-997-0904.